 To make a video call most of us will use a front camera on our laptop or tablet and a video chatting app like Skype.
-But what if you need to make an online business presentation or conduct a video conference with an audience of people using different software?
+But what if you need to make an online business presentation, conduct a video conference, or use a smart intercom to communicate with people using different software?
 The webcam on Windows devices can be used for such scenarios if it is combined with the right software.

-Our team at Integra Sources developed a reliable high-performance driver for a virtual camera for Windows that allows for displaying webcam data to the screen.
+Our team at Integra Sources developed a reliable high-performance Windows driver for a virtual camera that allows for streaming data from the webcam to various client applications.
 The main requirements for the driver’s functionality included:

 We wrote a high-performance virtual camera driver that doesn't overload the CPU and is compatible with three versions of Windows OS.
-All you need to do to enable broadcast to multiple channels simultaneously is connect a driver, configure settings and then you can add up to 10 video sources to your live stream.
-Some apps can have high resolution 1280*800 digital images and others can have a resolution of 960*540 pixels.
-When five video sources with different resolutions are connected, the CPU load is less than 20%.
+All you need to do to enable broadcast to multiple channels simultaneously is install a driver, configure settings, and then you can add up to 10 video sources to your live stream.

 Make some noise